gdimperi/cygno/infrastructure.md

 # Computing infrastrcture

 ### Signup on computing ressources
-* if you are not associeted/hosted/dipenddet of INFN plese:
-      * CYGNO users are invited to signup on: https://signup.app.infn.it/ (*)
-      * then accept the securety policy at: https://userportal.app.infn.it/
+* if you are not associeted/hosted/employed of INFN plese signup on: https://signup.app.infn.it/ (1) and then accept the securety policy at https://userportal.app.infn.it/
-* to access CYGNO bach system, jupyter notebook and storage plese register also on the INFN CLOUD https://guides.cloud.infn.it/docs/users-guides/en/latest/users_guides/getting_started.html
+* to access CYGNO bach system, jupyter notebook and storage plese register as USER also on the INFN CLOUD https://guides.cloud.infn.it/docs/users-guides/en/latest/users_guides/getting_started.html

 as responsable put everyware **Giovanni Mazzitelli**: giovanni.mazzitelli@lnf.infn.it